cyril928/Duma-Top-Barber/README.md

 App Description

 Duma hair style contest is coming.
-The key to success is to beautify the Duma’s big messy fluffy blackhead.
+The key to be succeed is to decorate the Duma’s big messy fluffy blackhead.

 In order to become the official hair stylist of Duma, you must complete the hair design missions for Duma before the apple disappears.
 When you finish your mission, don’t forget to upload your Duma’s hairstyle picture to the “Duma barber Hall of Fame”, you will have the chance to compete for the "super genius hairdresser".